You are currently viewing How to Socialise Your Puppy: 4 Easy Tips

 If your new puppy is living at home with you, you know he’ll need constant supervision and training—and all of that will result in some cleaning.
 Cleaning (especially with your furry friend around) can seem like a tedious task, but if you make your pooch part of the household, he can learn to clean with you and might even enjoy it.
 Additionally, it’s fun to integrate him into your daily activities, which means he’ll have less time in his favourite places on the floor.

-Socialisation is an important aspect of any puppy’s life.
+At the end of the day, socialisation is an important aspect of any puppy’s life.
 Just like a human toddler, a puppy needs to learn how to interact with other people, other animals, and environments.
 In order to make a well-mannered, well-adjusted adult, your puppy needs to get exposed to many different stimuli and situations, including people, animals, sounds, toys, and places, from as early an age as possible.
 Good socialisation helps your puppy learn how to behave in a variety of different situations, ultimately becoming a well-rounded, gentle, and friendly dog.